 I've spent the last seven years in the United States in a range of engineering, construction, project management and quality control roles in the large scale renewables industry - including leading the construction efforts for a 92MW solar plant in Fayetteville, NC - one of the 100 largest grid-connected systems in the world at time of interconnect, and project managing all aspects of a 75MW solar plant in Baton Rouge, LA - the largest in the state at time of writing.

-I'm currently a Project Manager at the 5th fastest growing private company in the USA - DEPCOM Power - and have been involved with over 1GW of installations throughout the country.
+I spent six years at DEPCOM Power - a subsidiary of Koch Engineered Solutions - and was involved with over 1.5GW of installations throughout the country.
 I have experience with fixed tilt and single axis tracking systems, in-depth civil works and a wide range of electrical knowledge (AC and DC, low-medium voltage).

 I have in-depth understanding of how to successfully take a project from initiation all the way through to completion, know how to cultivate a strong and hardworking team culture, and work best in challenging environments.